Megantereon: Description

 Skull of Megantereon (top/B) compared to that of its close relative Smilodon (bottom/C) in side-on view.
 Illustration by Mauricio Anton.

 The skull of Megantereon is very similar in morphology and proportion to that of the closely related Smilodon, with both cats exhibiting very long upper canine teeth.
 A notable difference exists, however, in the presence of a pronounced mandibular flange in the former, projecting downwards near the front of the mandibles.
 This flange is shared with other, unrelated sabertooths, such as Barbourofelis and Eusmilus, but is notably absent in Smilodon.
 Other differences include the lack of serrations on the posterior edge of the upper canines in Megantereon (present in Smilodon) and a less exaggerated development of the mastoid process, among other relatively subtle differences in morphology.
-According to a 2024 study by Antón and colleagues, Megantereon's upper canines were most likely exposed in life, as suggested also for Smilodon.
+According to a 2024 study by Antón and colleagues, Megantereons upper canines were most likely exposed in life, as suggested also for Smilodon.